noec764/erpnext/docs/dooks/customize-dooks/articles/module-visibility.md

 `Setup > Settings > Show / Hide Modules`

 Ensure Website module is checked.
-If you just enabled/activated it, update Show/Hide Module page, and then Reload tab of your Dooks account.
+If you just enabled/activated it, update Show/Hide Module page, and then Reload tab of your Dokie account.
 After reload, changes made in the Setup module will be applied and will be visible in the system.

 On the same lines, you can check for the visibility issue of other modules as well.